-Burnbrae Wines | 548 Hill End Rd, Mudgee
+Burnbrae Wines | 548 Hill End Rd, Mudgee, NSW 2850

-Logan Winery, a premium vineyard located in both Orange and Mudgee, are renowned for all things wine, whether it’s red or white, fizzy or sticky, funky or fruity – the team at Logan love making it, drinking it, and most of all, sharing it.
-Since 1997, Logan has been growing, making and selling a range of delectable wines; from a premium sparkling Vintage ‘M’ Cuvée, to the quirky and popular Weemala range, the affordable quality of Apple Tree Flat (the newest range) and finally, the Ridge of Tears, which heroes the best of the region.
+Logan Wines, a premium vineyard located in both Orange and Mudgee, are renowned for all things wine – whether it’s red or white, fizzy or sticky, funky or fruity – and the team at Logan love making it, drinking it and, most of all, sharing it.
+Since 1997, Logan Wines has been growing, making and selling a range of delectable wines; from a premium sparkling Vintage ‘M’ Cuvée, to the quirky and popular Weemala range, the affordable quality of Apple Tree Flat and finally, the Ridge of Tears which heroes the best of the region.

-Logan Winery | 1320 Castlereagh Hwy, Apple Tree Flat, Mudgee
+Logan Wines | 1320 Castlereagh Hwy, Apple Tree Flat, NSW 2850

 If you’re looking for a winery with the lot, then Robert Stein is an absolute must-try.
-From sensational wine, a charming cellar door, a stunning vineyard, a family-run farm, a motorcycle museum and a fine dining restaurant, you’ll be spoilt for choice.
-Robert Stein is renowned for their chardonnay, shiraz, riesling and gewurztraminer and now, the vineyard has extended to include cabernet, merlot and semillon.
+From sensational wine to a charming cellar door, a stunning vineyard, a family-run farm, a motorcycle museum and a fine dining restaurant, you’ll be spoilt for choice.
+Although Robert Stein is renowned for their chardonnay, shiraz, riesling and gewurztraminer, recently the vineyard extended to include cabernet, merlot and semillon.

-Here’s one for the small guys.
-The beautiful Brambletye Vineyard in Mudgee houses seven hectares of vines, a combination of trellised and bush vines which are used to make Slowfox wines.
-All the fruit is handpicked and made on the small-scale winery on-site.
-Slowfox Wines also create wild yeast ferments when possible and basket press the smaller batches before putting them in a mixture of French and American oak barrels.
-Each of the wines are represented in local restaurants and wine bars as well as their eclectically styled cellar door for tastings and sales.
-If you head to Slowfox Wines be sure to taste their award-winning ripe and beautifully coloured malbec or the light but full-bodied tempranillo.
-Other standouts include their cabernet and for the white-lovers, the viognier which is picked early to make a beautiful, balanced, light and fresh style tasting, almost like the best parts of a sav blanc and a chardonnay blended together.
-Now, if you’d like to taste these delicious and special drops, the cellar door is open every weekend to kids and furry friends.
-If you’re lucky enough to head to the winery on a long weekend or for the Mudgee Wine Festival (in September) you’ll be able to graze on locally sourced produce and sip on wonderful locally roasted coffee.
+On your visit to some of the best wineries and cellar doors in Mudgee, be sure to taste Slowfox Wines’ award-winning ripe and beautifully coloured malbec.
+Or, for a light but full-bodied drop, the tempranillo will be your favourite pick.
+Other standouts include their cabernet and, for the white wine lovers, the viognier which is picked early to make a beautiful, balanced, light and fresh-style tasting – it’s as if they have blended the best parts of a sauvignon blanc and a chardonnay together.
+If you’d like to taste these delicious and special drops, the Mudgee cellar door is open every weekend to kids and furry friends.
+If you’re lucky enough to head to the winery on a long weekend or for the Mudgee Wine Festival held every September, you’ll be able to graze on locally sourced produce and sip on wonderful locally roasted coffee.

-Slowfox Wines | 196 Black Springs Rd, Mudgee
+Slowfox Wines | 196 Black Springs Rd, Mudgee, NSW 2850